-A victim of the extreme image law, the ‘Tiger’ defendant Andrew Holland, has initiated steps that should lead to a Judicial Review of S63 of the CJIA 2008.
+A victim of the extreme image law, the ‘Tiger’ defendant Andrew Holland, initiated steps in October 2014 that should lead to a Judicial Review of S63 of the CJIA 2008.
 Supporting this initiative, Backlash has written to the Prime Minister.
 Read Obscenity Lawyer’s explanation.

 The Independent explains the impact of being prosecuted here.
 The Daily Mail and the Mirror also picked up the story early on, followed by several others.
 Jane Fae Ozimek included much informed context in a Politics.co.uk article and having spoken to Andrew Holland, Margaret Corvid wrote an excellent column for the New Statesman.